Marty Poole loves video games. When it comes to JRPGs, they are particularly excited to share all of their knowledge.

 The story starts off simple with the two main protagonists, Estelle and Joshua, as they journey to become Bracers, but soon turns into a game with some of the best world building, political intrigue, and twists I have ever come across in a video game.
 With an amount of dialogue to fill the blank pages of a book, this means each and every NPC in this game adds something to the world you are in, nobody is a throwaway.

-While Nihon Falcom has been around for nearly 4 decades and is most known for their Ys series, this is their magnum opus.
+While Nihon Falcom has been around for nearly four decades and is most known for their Ys series, this is their magnum opus.

 Tetsuya Takahashi has always been known for his ambition.
-This has in the past been a double edge sword.
-While Xenogears on the PS1 is considered a classic and even Xenosaga having its fair share of fans, both games had to be chopped down in size due to their scope making them feel rushed and incomplete.
+This has in the past been a double-edged sword.
+While Xenogears on the PS1 is considered a classic and even Xenosaga having its fair share of fans, both games had to be chopped down in size due to their scope, making them feel rushed and incomplete.